Locking approved shifts to prevent changes from being made

 - Navigate to Time and Attendance > Approve Shifts.

-- You have the choice to Lock All Shifts or use the arrow to the right of the button to:
+- Alternatively, you have the choice to use the arrow to the right of the button to:

 - Select the timeframe you wish to lock.
 This will most likely be your pay period.
 You'll notice the dates you select will be called out in the blue area for clarity.